 It is a four hour hike to the first villages in Pays Pourri and Marozo – the areas where we work; there is no electricity, running water, or road access.
 Children commonly walk 3–5 hours round trip each day just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – these streams are almost always contaminated.

 Basic sanitation and hygiene education is incredibly low, and it is common in villages throughout the area for several people to die each year from water-borne disease such as cholera – an entirely preventable situation.

 By The Numbers ...
 2010 - 2017:

 - Built 6 rainwater harvesting systems with high capacity cisterns

-- rebuilt 2 buildings and repaired 2 roofs that were destroyed in Hurricane Matthew (2016)
+- Rebuilt 2 buildings and repaired 3 roofs destroyed during Hurricane Matthew (2016)

 - Given 32 presentations on clean water and basic sanitation